-Arrangements with Commercial Airlines-Under the turnkey model, we recognized \$41.8 million, \$29.5 million, and \$20.2 million, respectively, for the years ended December 31, 2017, 2016 and 2015, as a reduction to our cost of service revenue in our consolidated statements of operations.
+We recognized \$31.7 million, \$41.8 million, and \$29.5 million, respectively, for the years ended December 31, 2018, 2017 and 2016, as a reduction to our cost of service revenue in our consolidated statements of operations.
+As of December 31, 2018, deferred airborne lease incentives of \$24.1 million and \$129.1 million, respectively, are included in current and non-current liabilities in our consolidated balance sheet.
 As of December 31, 2017, deferred airborne lease incentives of \$42.1 million and \$142.9 million, respectively, are included in current and non-current liabilities in our consolidated balance sheet.
-As of December 31, 2016, deferred airborne lease incentives of \$36.3 million and \$135.9 million, respectively, are included in current and non-current liabilities in our consolidated balance sheet.
+The decrease in our deferred airborne lease incentives and the amortization of the deferred airborne lease incentives relate to the accounting impact of the transition of one of our airline agreements to the airline-directed model.
+See Note 2, "Summary of Significant Accounting Policies," for additional information.

 Under the turnkey model, the revenue share paid to our airline partners represents operating lease payments.
 They are deemed to be contingent rental payments, as the payments due to each airline are based on a percentage of our CA-NA and CA-ROW service revenue generated from that airline's passengers, which is unknown until realized.
 Therefore, we cannot estimate the lease payments due to an airline at the commencement of our contract with such airline.
 This rental expense is included in cost of service revenue and is partially offset by the amortization of the deferred airborne lease incentives discussed above.
-Such rental expenses totaled a net charge of \$30.5 million \$41.6 million, and \$40.6 million, respectively, for the years ended December 31, 2017, 2016 and 2015.
+Such rental expenses totaled a net charge of \$24.5 million, \$30.5 million, and \$41.6 million, respectively, for the years ended December 31, 2018, 2017 and 2016.
+The decrease in rental expense was due to the transition of one of our airline agreements to the airline-directed model.
+See Note 2, "Summary of Significant Accounting Policies," for additional information.